hananils/kirby-tree-methods/README.md

 ### `toTree($formatter)`

-Convert to a DOM tree using the given formatter.
+Converts the field value to a DOM tree using the given formatter.

 -   **`$formatter`:** a field method to convert the field content to HTML, e. g. `kirbytext` or `toBlocks`.
 Defaults to `kirbytext`.